Veterans Employment Toolkit

 Welcome to the EAP section of the Veterans Employment Toolkit.
 As an EAP provider you play an important role in helping service members and Veterans transition and succeed in the civilian workplace.
 Thank you for your commitment to serving those who served!
 In this section you will find resources and materials for clinicians working with members of the National Guard or Reserve and Veterans who are transitioning to civilian work environments.
-Review the list below for a number of helpful tools.
+Select a tab below for more information and helpful tools.

 The North Carolina Employee Assistance Providers Association, together with the Citizen Soldier Support Program (CSSP) at UNC-Chapel Hill, and Greensboro Area Health Education Center AHEC have partnered to create a free online continuing education course, Employee Assistance in the Civilian Workplace*, for EAP providers focusing on transition and readjustment issues in the workplace and the role of the EAP providers in supporting service members, Veterans, and their families.